reyna07/chann_estimation/README.md

 cd chann_estimation/code
 ```

 2. Run the quantization file in calibration mode to generate configuration file.
-In calibration mode, batch_size is 32.
+In calibration mode, `batch_size` is 32.
 ```
 python quant_rev4.py --quant_mode 'calib' --batch_size 32
 ```

 3. Run the quantization file in test with deploy mode to generate xmodel.
-In test mode, the batch_size is 1.
+In test mode, the `batch_size` is 1 by default.
 ```
 python quant_rev4.py --quant_mode 'test' --deploy
 ```